valueflows/valueflows/README.md

 ### [Agent](https://github.com/valueflows/agent)

-An `Agent` is the participants in the socio-economic system: they are people, groups, or bots who can decide and act.
+An `Agent` is a thing who can act: as in a person, group, or bot.

 > Example: "an example of an agent is me, Mikey (@ahdinosaur)! i have a name, an email, etc. each agent, like everything in Value Flows, has an associated type object. for agents, these can correspond to the [different type of agents in Open OS](https://enspiral.gitbooks.io/open-os/content/en/levels_of_organising.html), namely Person, Pod, Community, and Network. on the type we can specify properties of that level of organizing structure."

 ### [Resource](https://github.com/valueflows/resource)

-A `Resource` is something that can be
+A `Resource` is a thing that can be acted on.

 > Example: "a resource is a physical thing, a resource type is the abstract ideal of that thing. when you go on Amazon you browse through resource types you can buy, the physical thing that you receive in the mail is a resource. when you go to the library catalog you browse through types of books, which correspond to physical books you can check out. these resource types can relate to each other as a taxonomy, as we see with categories on Amazon and genres in the library."

-### Action
+### Transaction

-An `Action` is an economic interaction ("what you can do"), with the following (known) categories:
+An `Transaction` is how an agent can act with resource(s).

 - **Transfer**: [a change in 'rights' relating to the resource(s)](https://github.com/valueflows/exchange/issues/12#issuecomment-160162115)
 - **Transport**: [a change in location of the resource(s)](https://github.com/valueflows/exchange/issues/12#issuecomment-160174390)